mizutanilab/RecView/README.md

       <LI>Click 'Show image' below.
 In seconds, a cross section of a square-wave pattern carved on an aluminum wire will be shown.</LI>
     </UL><br>
   <LI><b>Does RecView make network connections?</b></LI>
-      No. However, remote folders such as workgroup PCs are searched when you open files.
-This is  performed by the Windows dialog function.
+      Never.
+However, remote folders such as workgroup PCs are searched when you open files.
+This isperformed by the Windows dialog function.
 </OL>

 ## Contact